Spanish–Moro conflict: Chinese threat to the Spanish and 1663 Chinese rebellion

+Throughout 1656, 1657, 1660, and 1662, the Moros attacked and pillaged towns on Spanish-controlled islands, sailing around the area in order to raid.
+They defeated Spanish attempts to take the fort of Sultan Kudarat.
+The Spanish Governor General Sebastian Hurtado de Corcuera brought soldiers from Peru and Mexico and had defeated the Moro Sultan Kudarat and built forts in Moro territory in Zamboanga, reversing previous Moro successes.
+The people of Manila were celebrating the victories of the Spanish.

-While Governor-General Lara was in office another Chinese invasion threatened.
-A Chinese chieftain named Koxinga, who had been driven forth from his own country by the Tartars, was the leader of it.
-When the Tartars overran China, about the middle of the seventeenth century, Koxinga and many of his followers refused to submit.
-They went to Formosa, drove out the Dutch people, and settled there.
+While Governor-General Lara was in office another Chinese invasion threatened, led by a Ming loyalist named Koxinga who had been driven forth from his own country (Ming Dynasty) by the Qing.
+When the Manchus overran China, about the middle of the seventeenth century, Koxinga and many of his followers refused to submit.
+Koxinga raised a pirate army, went to Formosa, drove out the Dutch people, and settled there.
 Later Koxinga laid a plan to take the Philippine Islands and set up his kingdom there.

-Koxinga's chief adviser was an Italian friar named Riccio.
+Koxinga's chief adviser was an Italian friar and Dominican missionary, who had been living in the province of Fukien, named Riccio.
 This friar he had appointed a high mandarin, or nobleman.
-He now sent him to Manila, dressed in the garb of his office, to demand tribute from the Philippine government.
+In the spring of 1662, he now sent him to Manila and dispatched him as an ambassador to the governor of the Philippines, dressed in the garb of his office, to demand tribute from the Philippine government and to threaten an attack on Manila if Koxinga’s demands were not met.

 Naturally this demand caused amazement and alarm in Manila.
+No such danger had threatened the Spanish in the Philippines since the invasion of Limahong.
+The Chinese conqueror had an innumerable army, and his armament, stores, and navy had been greatly augmented by the surrender of the Dutch.
+The colony was weak and unprepared for defense, and consequently terrified.

 The Spaniards were aghast at the idea of a Catholic priest demanding tribute from a Catholic country, in the name of a heathen ruler.
 Later the authorities at Rome called the friar to account for his conduct.
 At this time, however, the Spanish were at a loss how to act.
 They did not dare send the priest-mandarin away, nor could they give him any answer.
 They therefore kept him waiting in Manila while they made up their minds what to do.